isomerpages/mof-vital/media-library/videos/_posts/2023-10-02-post-Work Transformation Part V: Design Thinking.md

 </p><p style="font-size: 18px;color:#585858;text-align:justify;">

-Find out more our partnership with Singapore Polytechnic and how we have integrated Design Thinking into our way of work! #WorkTransformationSeries</p>
+Find out more about our partnership with Singapore Polytechnic and how we have integrated Design Thinking into our way of work! #WorkTransformationSeries</p>

 <div class="home-video"><iframe allowfullscreen="" allow="encrypted-media" src="https://www.youtube.com/embed/cvPaHXWQ09A" height="350" width="640" id="video\_player"></iframe></div>